dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 data-set used in the following paper:

 **Subunit exchange enhances information retention by CaMKII in dendritic spines**.
-The preprint is available at [https://doi.org/10.1101/372748](biorxiv, https://doi.org/10.1101/372748).
+The preprint is available at [https://elifesciences.org/articles/41412](https://elifesciences.org/articles/41412).

-# Whom to contact

-If you need any assistant, fee free to create a ticket on this repo or drop an email to dilawars@ncbs.res.in .

 # The model